GitTools/GitVersion/docs/input/docs/reference/intro-to-semver.md

 For a more complete explanation check out [semver.org](http://semver.org) which is the official spec.
 Remember this is a brief introduction and does not cover all parts of semantic versioning, just the important parts to get started.

 ## SemVer in GitVersion
 GitVersion makes it easy to follow semantic versioning in your library by automatically calculating the next semantic version which your library/application is likely to use.
-In [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) the develop branch will bump the *minor* when master is tagged, while [GitHubFlow](https://guides.github.com/introduction/flow/) will bump the *patch*.
+In [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) the develop branch will bump the *minor* when main is tagged, while [GitHubFlow](https://guides.github.com/introduction/flow/) will bump the *patch*.

 Because one size does not always fit all, GitVersion provides many [Variables](../more-info/variables) for you to use which contain different variations of the version.
 For example SemVer will be in the format `{major}.{minor}.{patch}-{tag}`, but `FullSemVer` will also include build metadata: `{major}.{minor}.{patch}-{tag}+{buildmetadata}`